 |Message from Dick Osseman

-From May 2004 I have had a site at Pbase that exclusively shows (70.000 in early 2018!) pictures I took in Turkey.
+From May 2004 I have had a site at Pbase that exclusively shows (80.000+ by now) pictures I took in Turkey.
 In 2009 I added a site about Syria, a country I longed to see also.
 However, before I started travelling in the Near East my favourite country used to be Italy.
 Only after tens of visits throughout that country, with the exception of the northernmost regions, I felt I wanted to get to know a different country.
 I have always been an avid photographer, working on 36 mm slide material.
 I mainly used Kodachrome, which is lucky because that is the one film that does not age within tens of years.
 As a result I own thousands of slides of many of the major topics in Italy.
-Since I have – with one short exception – not been in that country for about since the early nineties many of the pictures I show will – when people, cars, streets are shown, look outdated.
+Since I have – with one short exception – not been in that country for about since the early nineties many of the pictures I show will – when people, cars, streets are shown - look outdated.
 However, the many pictures of church interiors, of monumental buildings and museum collections will look pretty much the same nowadays.
 As for the latter, I am certain museums have been modernized a lot, so some objects will have been moved, museum interiors may have been completely altered.
 Be that as it may, I find amongst the many slides several that I think are worth the viewers’ while.
 By the way: in 20189 I scanned many old slides again with a much better scanner than previous, if you see a picture with the date 2018 that means I inserted a new scan instead of the old one, not that I took it in that year.